TIP: Subtitles for your movies and tv shows

 Typical subtitle database - opensubtitles.org

-There might be of course more websites dedicated to subtitles, but the thing is - if you do not find the subtitles you need on these sites, you won't find them most likely at all.
+Of course, other similar websites dedicated to subtitles might exist, but the thing is - if you do not find the subtitles you need on these sites, you won't find them most likely at all.

 When downloading subtitles, take great care about their name as it should match your video.
 You should always try to find subtitles exactly matching your videos for best compatibility.